keu/docs/software/upgrade-cli.md

 ---
-title: "Upgrade to Astro CLI vXX"
+title: "Upgrade to Astro CLI v1.0+"
-sidebar_label: "Upgrade to Astro CLI vXX"
+sidebar_label: "Upgrade to Astro CLI v1.0+"
 id: upgrade-astro-cli
-description: A list of all breaking changes and upgrade steps related to the major release of Astro CLI vXX
+description: A list of all breaking changes and upgrade steps related to the major release of Astro CLI v1.0+
 ---

 ## Overview

-Astro CLI vXX delivers several new features and establishes a shared framework between Astro and Software users.
+Astro CLI v1.0 delivers several new features and establishes a shared framework between Astro and Software users.

 As part of this release, several commands and their flags have been updated, resulting in breaking changes for Software users.
-Use this document to learn about these breaking changes and prepare for your upgrade to Astro CLI vXX.
+Use this document to learn about these breaking changes and prepare for your upgrade to Astro CLI v1.0.

 ## Upgrade Checklist

-Before installing Astro CLI vXX, complete all of the following steps:
+Before installing Astro CLI v1.0+, complete all of the following steps:

 - Review [Breaking Changes](upgrade-astro-cli.md#breaking-changes) in this document.
-- Update any CI/CD pipelines or other automated processes that use Astro CLI commands to ensure that these commands do not break after upgrade.
+- Update any CI/CD pipelines or other automated processes that use Astro CLI commands to ensure that these commands do not break After upgrade.
 - Review any custom shortcuts in your local CLI terminal to ensure that your shortcuts do not run any deprecated or broken CLI commands.

-After you complete these steps, install Astro CLI vXX by following the steps in [Install the CLI](install-cli.md).
+After you complete these steps, install Astro CLI v1.0+ by following the steps in [Install the CLI](install-cli.md).

 ## Breaking Changes